RAZERZ/PullFlightData/README.md

 # TODO:

-- Add instructions on how to test using AiportBoards.json.
 - Add.
 Inline.
 Comments.
 - Add so that you can run it for a week for it to collect info without overwriting data already stored in the csv file.